Summer Safety TipsLast updated: Jun 20, 2018

 - Remember: Rip currents do not pull people underwater.
 Instead, they pull people away from the shore.

 - Relax: If a rip current is pulling you away from shore, DON'T PANIC, and don't fight the current.
 You can exhaust yourself trying to swim against such a powerful force.
 Instead, float in the current and allow it to take you away from the beach.
 Calmly swim parallel to the shore until you are out of the current, and then swim towards shore.

-- Avoid pools and spas with broken, missing, and out-of-date drain covers t: Suction from pool and spa drains can trap a swimmer underwater, especially a child.
+- Avoid entrapment: Suction from pool and spa drains can trap a swimmer, especially a child, underwater.
 Never use a pool or spa if there are broken or missing drain covers.
-Be sure that your pool has updated anti-entrapment drain covers that are compliant with the Pool & Spa Safety Act.
+Be sure that your pool has updated anti-entrapment drain covers that are compliant with the Pool & Spa Safety Act

 - Do not use a propane tank that is rusted, dented, or damaged.

 - Check your grill for gas leaks and blockages that old food, grease, and insects can cause.
 Put soap suds on the gas